Tom Stone (soccer)

-Thomas Fitzgerald Stone (born January 17, 1966) is an American former soccer player and current head coach of the Texas Tech women's soccer team.
+Thomas Fitzgerald Stone (born January 17, 1966) is an American former soccer player who is the current head coach of the Texas Tech women's soccer team.
 He played and coached soccer at the youth, collegiate and professional levels.
 Stone, a former graduate of Duke University and member of Sigma Alpha Epsilon, held various coaching positions before coming to Tech.

 On December 14, 2019, Stone was honored as the commencement speaker at the Texas Tech Winter Commencement Ceremony.

 Playing career

 Tom Stone played youth soccer for the Texas Longhorns in Dallas, where he was instrumental in seeing the team compete in the U.S. Youth Soccer finals.
 Later, he attended Duke University.
 As a player for the Duke Blue Devils, Stone scored the only goal in the 1986 National Championship game, giving his team the win over Akron.
 In January 2019, Stone and his 1986 Duke team were inducted into the North Carolina Soccer Hall of Fame.

 Stone went on to play professionally for Le Havre FC, the Washington Stars, and the Colorado Foxes.